Climate debt: Adaptation debt

-Emission Debt
+Emission debt

 Emissions debt is a debt owed by developed countries based upon their majority contribution of greenhouse gases in the atmosphere, despite having relatively lower populations.
 Because of their contributions, the amount of carbon emissions that the Earth can currently absorb is lower.

 The capacity to absorb emissions by the environment is termed as the total carbon space; the emissions debt concept argues that developed countries have overused their fair allocation of this space.
 As a result, there is not enough carbon space left for poorer countries to release emissions during their industrialization process, placing a burden on their development and survival.

 Data shows that since around 1750, the United States alone has contributed to 25% of all carbon emissions and developed countries in total have contributed to 70% of all emissions.
 It is estimated that the average American may owe up to $12000 in emissions debt for carbon emissions between 1970 and 2013.

 To repay the emissions debt, developed countries would need to help developing countries industrialize in ways that reduce the strain on the environment and keep climate change in check.
 They would also need to lead efforts in reducing global carbon emissions.
 Emissions debt also calls for a redistribution of the carbon space among the developed and developing nations and aims to allocate the carbon space in accordance with the population of each country.

-On November 2014, the G20 nations vowed support and financial contributions to the Green Climate Fund, which aims to assist developing nations in reducing the emissions of their development and economic processes.
+In November 2014, the G20 nations vowed support and financial contributions to the Green Climate Fund, which aims to assist developing nations in reducing the emissions of their development and economic processes.
 It will also help them adapt to the consequences of climate change.
-The target of this initiative is to contribute $100 billion dollars to the Green Climate Fund every year starting in 2020.
+The target of this initiative is to contribute $100 billion to the Green Climate Fund every year starting in 2020.

-Political Discourse
+Political discourse

 Support for climate debt generally comes from developing countries and environmentalist NGOs, with criticisms of climate debt usually coming from developed nations.
 Independent analysts hold a variety of views on the matter, both supporting and criticizing the idea.